jennymalmoe/BeachPlease/README.md

 * Be able to reach out to site owner/Beach Please and add my own suggestions!

-* Social medialinks.
+* Be presented to sites social media through links.

 ## Structure

 The website is designed to be consistent and intuitive, but at the same time funny and easygoing.
-The most importent content is presented in the home page (offer and call to action as well).
-The business name is placed top-left corner, since users tend to read/look top-left corner moves down and right from there.
+The most importent content is presented in the home page (call to action as well to get linked directly to the beaches page).
+The brand name is placed top-left corner, since users tend to read/look top-left corner moves down and right from there.

 The site consists of four pages.
 A header that includes brand name and a navigation bar and a footer with social media and weather links will be consistent troughout all pages.

 The site focuses on inviting and inspirering images of the beaches to attract visitors to the beaches (and Skåne).
-Thats the fist thing a visitor sees.
+That's the fist thing the users sees when entering the site.
 Then the goal is to visit the navlinks in the order they are set.
 Next step should be "Beaches" where the visitor hopefully gets really inspired.
 Next step presents the map, that makes the vistor even more informed about where Skåne is and where the most beautiful beaches in Skåne are located.
 And lastly some contactinformation and the opportunity to contact the siteowner and add own beaches destinations ideas.

 The information is briefly presented, there isn't not too much information, just enough to make the visitor interested.
-The visitor will not feel overwhelming (so the user doesn't leave the site and look for another site).
+The visitor will not feel overwhelming (so the user doesn't get overwhelmed leave the site and look for another site).

-A UX study (Lin, 2004) found that good use of whitespace between paragraphs, and in the left and right margins, increases comprehension by almost 20%.

-You definitely want to use whitespace in your landing page, because of its impact on user experience.
-Font color, cover photo, and all components stand out better surrounded by whitespace.

-youth short compelling copy both on text and btn:s. call to action, btn clickable.

-Smooth scrolling for better ux small effort clicking back to top, logo, brandname.

-Footer element to be relevant.
+The site has throughout a lot of space between headings, paragraphs, images, buttons etc to signal lightwight, not to sirous, clear, not to much facts.
+Insted the sites signals warmth, friendly, soft, youth, inspiration.
+Even the content reflect those signals by short compelling copy on text and buttons, Also features like back-to-top button has smooth scrolling to make user experince pleasant.

+All of the design choices are made to make the site a good user experience.

 ## Skeleton

 **Wireframes:**